Ucnt/bro-json-to-tsv/README.md

 ## Methodology

-* gunzip the files in the input folder if they are compressed
+* For every file/path in the input folder path:
+  * If the path is a folder, create the folder
-* For every file in the input folder path:
+  * For every actual file
+    * If the file is a ".gz" gunzip it.
     * Check the first line of the file to see what file type it is (e.g. conn, by checking the keys in the dict)
     * Add the TSV header to the output file
     * Add each JSON line as a TSV to the output file

 ## Notes